L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 A fast CNN model called CuNNy-veryfast-NVL is used (It's Similar to Anime4k).
 This model provides good balance of text and graphic upscaling quality and speed.

-Screen captures are performed natively using DirectX's Graphics Capture (for Windows) and NVFBC direct backend (for Linux) for the best latency performance.
+Screen captures are performed natively using DirectX's Graphics Capture (for Windows) and NVFBC direct/pipewire backends (for Linux X11/wayland) for the best latency performance.
 The shaders are loaded using Compushady library and computed on GPU.
-Display via Swapchain.
+Display directly via Swapchain.

 Core of this project contains around 300 lines of Python and C codes plus external HLSL shader files.